derek-adair/docker-pydub/README.md

 docker run --rm -it -v="$(pwd):/code" pydub python test.py
 ```

-And any mp3's in the directory you are **currently** located in will now have converetd mp3's of the same name
+any mp3's in the directory you are **currently** located in will now have converetd mp3's of the same name.
+To modify/use for personal scripts simply run the above command in the root directory of your project.